UnionOfRAD/manual/jp/06_auth/simple-authentication.md

 ));
 ```

-The Session setup is pretty straightforward, and the Auth configuration tells Lithium which adapter we want to use (one suited for credentials submitted via web form), and details about the model involved and used to match incoming credentials against.
+The Session setup is pretty straightforward, and the Auth configuration tells li3 which adapter we want to use (one suited for credentials submitted via web form), and details about the model involved and used to match incoming credentials against.

 Note that the configuration information is housed in an array keyed 'customer'.
 Auth supports many different simultaneous configurations.
 Here we're only creating one, but you could add more here as needed.